The Center Conjecture for thick spherical buildings: The Center Conjecture

 \section{The Center Conjecture}

 Let $B$ be a spherical building and $K\subset B$ a convex subcomplex.
-We say that $K$ is a {\em counterexample} to the Center Conjecture, if $K$ is not a subbuilding and $G:=Stab_{Aut(B)}(K)$ has no fixed points in $K$.
+We say that $K$ is a {\em counterexample} to the Center Conjecture, if $K$ is not a subbuilding and the action of $G:=Stab_{Aut(B)}(K)$ has no fixed points in $K$.